 For kids who time time on their hands because of #shelterinplace or #stayathome quarantine due to Covid, what are the best books for them to read?
+Or maybe you need a list of books because your kid is doing virtual classes this fall.
 Of course any great kids’ book can be a great book to read anytime, including quarantine.
 But reading about quarantines and illness can help them put current events in perspective.

 If your kids are lucky – with the Covid coronavirus, shelter in place orders, and schools being shut down and working remotely – your kids have some down time.
 (I say lucky, because my “kids” don’t have any down time yet, finishing senior years and college college courses.
 In fact, I’m annoyed at how most of the college professors are not giving college students a break.
 Their work has been made more difficult by working remotely.
 But that is another rant.)